iomete/iom-docs/docs/user-guide/sql-editor.md

 ## Worksheets

-Worksheet is a document that store all SQL statements.
+The worksheet is a document that stores all SQL statements.

 **Welcome** worksheet - This worksheet was created for you when you first started SQL Editor.
-When you make changes to a worksheet it will save automatically after delay 5 second.
+When you make changes to a worksheet it will save automatically after a delay of 5 seconds.

 In the **Worksheet** panel, you can: